alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 its refined entry after the general one, so it is numbered second of the three and still read first.
 Appending is the rule, because it leaves every earlier number alone — so the `defaultingTo:` entry is last only where nothing has been written since.
-Nine Overloads carry a refined entry written after one, and each of those is read first all the same: `Integer::raise`, `Rational::divide` and `Rational::raise`, `Algebraic::multiply`, the irrationals' `divide`, `Number.average` and the two `Number` extrema.
+Ten Overloads carry a refined entry written after one, and each of those is read first all the same: `Integer::divide` and `Integer::raise`, `Rational::divide` and `Rational::raise`, `Algebraic::multiply`, the irrationals' `divide`, `Number.average` and the two `Number` extrema.

 **A predicate written as one call on `@` IS that call.** A Method taking no Arguments, answering a Boolean and whose whole body is one call on `@` —